LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/11_input_management/index.md

 [!code-csharp[](./snippets/compare_previous_state.cs)]

 This same concept applies to mouse buttons and gamepad input as well.
-Any time you need to detect a "just pressed" or "just released" state, you'll need to compare the current input state with the previous frame's state.
+Any time you need to detect a "just pressed" or "just released" state, you will need to compare the current input state with the previous frame's state.

-So far, we've only been working with our game within the *Game1.cs* file.
+So far, we have only been working with our game within the *Game1.cs* file.
 This has been fine for the examples given.
-Overtime, as the game grows, we're going to have a more complex system setup with different scenes, and each scene will need a way to track the state of input over time.
+Overtime, as the game grows, we are going to have a more complex system setup with different scenes, and each scene will need a way to track the state of input over time.
 We could do this by creating a lot of variables in each scene to track this information, or we can use object-oriented design concepts to create a reusable `InputManager` class to simplify this for us.

-Before we create the `InputManager` class, let's first create classes for the keyboard, mouse, and gamepad that encapsulates the information about those inputs which will then be exposed through the `InputManager`.
+Before we create the `InputManager` class, we should first create classes for the keyboard, mouse, and gamepad that encapsulates the information about those inputs which will then be exposed through the `InputManager`.

 To get started, create a new folder called *Input* in the *MonoGameLibrary* project.
 We will put all of our input related classes here.

 ## The KeyboardInfo Class

-Let's start our input management system by creating a class to handle keyboard input.
+We will start our input management system by creating a class to handle keyboard input.
 The `KeyboardInfo` class will encapsulate all keyboard-related functionality, making it easier to:

 - Track current and previous keyboard states
 - Detect when keys are pressed or released